-So what does a Toastmaster Do?
+What does a Toastmaster Do?

 Toastmasters are usually forgotten but are a really essential part of the big day.
 Many people think a Toastmaster simply makes announcements.
 This is just a small part of my work.
 Much of what I do happens before the event, I work closely with the client and / or the event coordinator to make sure that the tone and timetable is appropriate and suits the needs of the clients.
 I help the day run smoothly and work with the event coordinator to organise suppliers; leaving you to have a stress-free event.

 When planning a wedding or event, think of it like a unique production.
 It will require lots of direction, stage management and excellent communication.
 As a Toastmaster, I am the voice of the bride and groom, the eyes and ears of the family and in my dashing attire; I am able to move around to make sure that all plans are delivered as expected.
 You may feel that some of these duties fall to the event coordinator, and yes, you are right but the difference is on the day I am your visual spokesperson.
 I am formal in my uniform, which often includes a red tailcoat.
 However, as well as giving structure and gravitas to proceedings, I will use my skills and personality to ensure that your guests are at ease.
 An excellent Toastmaster will be able to assess the mood of the event and help create the right atmosphere.
 I can do that for you.

 What does a Toastmaster do on the day?